How To Get Rid Of Stretch Marks Fast?

 • Moisturize the skin regularly with Vaseline or other such creams.

-• Stretch marks keep reappearing with changes in body shape and size; it is not worth doing complicated procedures like a tummy tuck for getting rid of stretch marks.
+• Stretch marks keep reappearing with changes in body shape and size; it is not worth doing complicated procedures like a tummy tuck to eliminate stretch marks.

 • Conceal the stretch marks by wearing suitable clothes or light cosmetics.